IHTSDO/snomed-publish/config/README.md

 - Edit /opt/solr/example/solr/concept/conf/data-config.xml and set the correct mysql database password

-- make sure that all the Solr files are readable/writable by your tomcat7 user
+- IF you have chosen to install Solr in Tomcat 7 or Jetty, make sure that all the Solr files are readable/writable by your tomcat7/jetty user

         chown -R tomcat7 /opt/solr